Ben Wyatt (Parks and Recreation): Season three

-When the government shutdown ends, Ben informs the department that due to the shoestring budget, they will only be on maintenance for the time being.
-Ben suspects that Leslie is trying to have Ann convince Chris to distribute more funds to the department and confirms his suspicions when he crashes their date at the same time Leslie crashes it, but Ben decides to let it play out.
+When the government shutdown ends, Ben informs the department that, due to the shoestring budget, they will only be on maintenance for the time being.
+Ben suspects that Leslie is trying to have Ann convince Chris to distribute more funds to the department, and he confirms his suspicions when he crashes their date at the same time Leslie crashes it, but Ben decides to let it play out.
 While at a gay club, Ben mentions the failure of the Ice Town project, showing that he used to be just as ambitious as Leslie, but Leslie gives him credit for trying.
 Ben listens to Leslie's presentation regarding the Pawnee Harvest Festival idea that will allow them to do their jobs properly and bring funds into the department.
 When Ben asks what will happen if it does not bring in funds, Leslie says they can shut down the department, and Ben allows them to go forth with the festival.

-Ben assists Leslie with the festival preparations, and is thoroughly impressed when she gives a flawless presentation despite being stricken with the flu.
-When Leslie and Ben try to ask the police force to handle security for the festival, Ben is shown not to have very strong social skills, although in this case it could be attributed to the fact that he does not understand Pawnee as well as Leslie.
-He and Leslie continue to build a strong friendship over their development of the Harvest Festival, and it is implied he has developed an attraction to her when he asks the police chief about her relationship with Dave.
+Ben assists Leslie with the festival preparations, and he is thoroughly impressed when she gives a flawless presentation despite being stricken with the flu.
+When Leslie and Ben try to ask the police force to handle security for the festival, Ben is shown not to have very strong social skills, although in this case it could be attributed to the fact that he does not understand Pawnee as well as Leslie does.
+He and Leslie continue to build a strong friendship over their development of the Harvest Festival, and it is implied that he has developed an attraction to her when he asks the police chief about her relationship with Dave.
 He also becomes better friends with Tom, supporting him when he is rejected by a cologne magnate, although Tom does his fair share of ribbing Ben.